-Idaho DUI on a Bicycle or an E-Scooter?
+Idaho DUI on a Bicycle?

 With Boise being such a bike-friendly city, it's not uncommon for some people to ride bikes or e-scooters home from the bars.
 Although this seems safer than operating a motor vehicle, it leads to the question of whether drinking and cycling or e-scootering is even legal.
 And the answer to that question really depends on the circumstances.